stackrox/collector/ansible/README.md

 #### destroy-vm

-This role will delete a VM from GCP, based on its instance name.
+This role will delete a VM from GCP or IBM Cloud, based on its instance name.

 See [vm-lifecycle.yml](./vm-lifecycle.yml) for an example of how it's used.

+Note that, for IBM Z VMs, the destroy process will only delete the VM and release its floating IP.
+Other shared resources mentioned in the creation process above will not be removed.

 #### run-test-target